Beanpot (ice hockey): Boston University

-Between 1966 and 2009, the Boston University Terriers historically dominated the Beanpot, winning 28 out of 43 titles.
-To date, Boston University has won 32 Men's Beanpot title.
-Owing to this phenomenon, fans have nicknamed the contest the "BU Invitational", an apt name as BU has made it to the title game 57 of 72 years (as of 2025), winning their most recent title in 2025.
-Among students, BU is also referred to as Beanpot University, referencing their historical domination of the tournament.
+Boston University has won 32 Men's Beanpot titles to date, winning their most recent title in 2025.
 Despite historical dominance, recent years have been less successful for the Terriers, winning only three out of ten Beanpot titles since 2015.
 However, the Terriers have still consistently remained competitive in the competition, reaching the title game in an additional 5 of those 10 years.

 The beginning of BU's Beanpot dominance was also the first year on the ice for Jack Parker.
 Parker won titles in each of the three years he played for the Terriers, and after taking over as head coach in 1973–74, Parker won 21 more championships.

 After winning the 2015 Beanpot title, the Terriers had overcome the "Beanpot Curse" and had the opportunity to contest the National Championship.
 However, a late collapse meant fellow Hockey East school Providence College walked away with their first NCAA title in program history.
 Over the next 3 years, Boston University lost consecutively in the Beanpot final to every other Beanpot school, in the order of BC-Harvard-Northeastern.